macsampson/ecommerce-cms/README.md

 ## 🎯 Why This Project?

-**I was tired of paying monthly fees and high transaction fees to Etsy, so I bult this app**
+**I was tired of paying monthly fees and high transaction fees to Etsy or Shopify, so I built this app**

 This project gives you: